ADVERTISEMENT

 Virtual replica of a physical system mirrored digitally through digital twin technology

-Behavior is modeled using physics-based rules, analytics, or machine learning, enabling the virtual replica to accurately reflect how the physical system will operate under varying conditions.
-Once active data pipelines feed the virtual replica (sensor data, control system signals, maintenance records, etc.), it can display the current state, the most recent historical data, and meaningful trends.
+Behavior is developed using physics-based rules, analytics, or machine learning, enabling an accurate representation of how the physical system will behave under different conditions.
+As soon as an active data stream feeds into the virtual model (sensors, control systems, maintenance logs, etc.), the model can be configured to show the current condition of the physical system, the most recent historical data collected, and trend information.

 The 3 Key Ingredients That Bring a Digital Twin to Life